ivangfr/knative-minikube-environment/springboot-producer-consumer-native/README.md

 ## Cleanup

-- In a terminal, make sure you are inside `knative-minikube-environment/springboot-producer-consumer-native` folder
+- In a terminal, make sure you are inside `knative-minikube-environment/springboot-producer-consumer-native` folder;

-- Run the following script to uninstall everything installed in this example
+- Run the following script to uninstall everything installed in this example:
   ```
   ./cleanup.sh
   ```